Formalizing Preferences Over Runtime Distributions: Instantiating Utility Functions in Practice

-We now present a series of examples with the aim of guiding any reader who wishes to apply our framework to their own particular setting.
-We present them in the context of two key questions we should ask ourselves: (1) {Do we know what captime we will face?}; and (2) {Does an immediate solution give us the same utility as a solution later in the future?}
+We now present a series of examples with the aim of guiding anyone who wishes to apply our framework to their own particular setting.
+We present these in the context of two key questions we should ask ourselves: (1) Are we sure about what captime we will face?; and (2) Does an immediate solution give us the same utility as a solution later in the future?